-You can display images and movies stored on Web services in the [Web] workspace and view those images and posted comments or reactions.
+You can display images and movies stored on Web services in the [Web] workspace, and check the update for the files.
 In addition, you can use the [Web] menu to download the albums of the Web service.

 - 1. Click [Web] to change the workspace. - 2.
 Click the Web service name or album name on the [Navigation] palette.